medina-tanisha/ConneticutRealEstate-EDA/README.md

 #### How to run worksheet

 Must have a Tableau public account or an active key for Tableau use.
-Open workbook (.twb) using Tableau application.
+Download raw file (should save as .twb) Open workbook using Tableau application.